 How to Become an HVAC Technician

-Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

 Another key perk of working in HVAC is almost zero student debt.

-According to Midwest Technical Institute, signing up for classes at a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 per year.
+According to Midwest Technical Institute, signing up for classes at a technical or trade school typically costs around $15,000.
+A community college is usually around $5,000 every year.
 With a more conventional education, the average student debt for a bachelor’s degree is $25,921.

 A Daily Schedule as an HVAC Technician

-Aside from launching your own business, there are several other career opportunities.
+Along with starting your own business, there are other paths for career advancement.
 These include:

 • HVAC manager, $72,515 average salary